hlship/threaded-conversation/docs/conversation.md

 or even to convey important non-verbal information, either between two parts of an exchange or in the middle of one character's monologue.

-When TC prints the reply for a second quip in the same tick, it queries the predicate `(beat $Quip)` with the second quip, before outputting the quip's reply.
+When TC prints the reply for a second quip in the same tick, it queries the predicate `(beat $Quip)` with the second quip, before printing the quip's reply.
 This is used to create a bridge between the two quips so they don't run together.

-By default, a beat simply outputs `A moment passes.` and a paragraph break, but this can be overridden easily enough:
+By default, a beat simply prints `A moment passes.` and a paragraph break, but this can be overridden easily enough:

 ```
 (beat $)